Digital money for seniors

 Of course, you can open a bank account and do numerous things in a branch.
 But without a doubt, branch closures are increasingly common and banks without any bricks and mortar presence are on the rise.
 Consider, for example, challenger banks such as Monzo, Revolut, and Starling Bank.
 These changes can be hard to adjust to – especially if you’re not online and have been using your local branch for years.

+Numbers are moving in the right direction, as the ONS data shows.
 But there’s still a lot of people to get online, if they’re willing.
 So the challenge is providing truly inclusive access to digital services.
 If a system doesn’t work – for example, setting up a direct debit online – it’s unlikely someone will use it again.
-That’s probably why we see older people using online services, and then stopping.
+That’s probably why we often see older people using online services, and then stopping.

 Digital money and the elderly

 Banking is one of the areas reluctant internet users may feel the most uncomfortable with.
 After all, it’s their money we’re talking about.
-They may have embraced or become more familiar with video calling or streaming TV, but still prefer to go into a branch for banking tasks – despite banks urging customers to use online channels during the coronavirus outbreak.
+They may have embraced or become more familiar with video calling or streaming TV, but still prefer to go into a branch for banking tasks.

 Insights into banking behaviour

 Without a doubt, there are apprehensions around using apps and websites for banking due to security concerns or a lack of familiarity with being online.
-Research from Which?, reported by Money Expert, found that one in five Britons exclusively use non-online banking options.
-And people – even those who use online banking – remain reluctant to use it for some tasks:
+Recent figures show that in 2022, 7% of Britons didn’t use online banking at all.
+And people – even those who use online banking – remain reluctant to switch to a digital-only account: